 If you are unsure about incorporating coconut oil into your diet, consider that coconut and its byproducts have been staples on tropical islands for years, and yet obesity, diabetes, and heart disease have not ravaged those countries as they have the United States.
 Although coconut oil provides a significant amount of fat and calories, it has been proven to increase the body's metabolic rate, making it easier to lose weight.

 Here are 3 easy ways you can incorporate coconut oil into your diet for a health boost:

-- Switch from olive oil to coconut oil when sauteing your vegetables..
+- Switch from olive oil to coconut oil when baking your vegetables..
 The fat in coconut oil is more suitable for cooking, as the fats can withstand higher heat without becoming damaged.
 The benefits of olive oil are maximized when consumed raw and unheated.

 - Flavor your organic coffee or tea with coconut oil for a delicious treat.
 Start with one half-teaspoon per eight ounces of coffee or tea and increase based on your desired results.